 Advantages with regard to the tax status

-The salaried student (working student) and the student-independent student are considered equal for the calculation of the dependants.
+Students working with a student working contract and the student-independent student are considered equal for the calculation of the persons dependant on their parents.

 Attention!
 If you are self-employed, you are not bound by an employment contract and the labour court cannot intervene in any disputes between you and your client.
 So you are often on your own.